 Experience the rich bird life in the natural and diverse habitats of western Skagit!

-Enjoy watching the thousands of snow geese & smaller flocks of tundra and trumpeter swans foraging the farmlands Be prepared to listen to the cackling concerto produced by the highly gregarious geese and the unmistakable honking of the swans.
-Bald eagles and a variety of raptors are sometimes seen hunting in the farm fields.
+Enjoy watching the thousands of snow geese & smaller flocks of tundra and trumpeter swans foraging the farmlands.
+Be prepared to listen to the cackling concerto produced by the highly gregarious geese and the unmistakable honking of the swans.
+Bald eagles and a variety of raptors are seen hunting in the farm fields.

-Stunning backdrops of farm fields, historical barns, snow-peaked mountains, Mount Baker, the San Juan Islands and the waterways of the Salish Sea are there to frame your photos.
+Stunning backdrops of farm fields, historical barns, snow-peaked Cascade mountains, Mount Baker, the San Juan Islands and the waterways of the Salish Sea are there to frame your photos.

-OCTOBER – MARCH
+NOVEMBER – MARCH

-9:30 am – 4:30 pm
+9:30 am – 3:30 pm

 Activity level: EASY